emilio2601/emilio2601.dev/_texts/deploying-a-web-app-ipv6-only-server.md

 To be fair, I could have stuck with Heroku; after all I was fairly familiar with it given my experience at work.
 But at the same time, we were not satisfied with pricing and stability, so I decided to look for alternatives.

 First, I tried [Render](https://render.com).
-It was pretty easy to get going, but as soon as I started to ingest data, I kept on running into RAM limits.
+It was pretty easy to get my app up and running on their basic plan, but as soon as I tried to load my initial dataset the import process repeatedly failed, hitting memory limits.

-Naturally, the solution was to scale up, but I balked at the idea of paying more.
-I was already spending $27/month for a mere 512 MB of RAM for my web server and 1 GB for Postgres.
-For that price, I could barely import a fraction of my data, making it a very expensive and inadequate solution for my needs.
+The obvious path forward was to upgrade, but I was already questioning the value.
+For $27/month, my app had just 512MB of RAM, with another 1GB for the database.
+This wasn't nearly enough, yet the dataset itself was tiny: a year's worth of data (~400,000 rows) is only about 150MB in an uncompressed CSV.
+It seemed absurd to pay more for a platform that couldn't handle such a small initial load, so I decided to look elsewhere.

-I realized that the PaaS platforms were not a good fit for my needs.
+I realized that the PaaS platforms were not a good fit for a hobby project like mine.
 I needed a solution that was more flexible and cost-effective, so I started to look into VPS providers like [OVH](https://www.ovh.com/us/vps/), [Vultr](https://www.vultr.com/), or [Hetzner](https://www.hetzner.com/).
-The trade-off was that I would have to manage the server myself, but I was willing to do that.
+The trade-off was that I would have to manage the server myself, but this was something I was willing to do.

 After doing some research and shopping around, I ended up with a [CAX21](https://www.hetzner.com/cloud) from Hetzner.
 I'd get 4 vCPUs, 8GB of RAM and 80GB of NVMe storage for €6.49/month, which is a pretty good deal, way better than what I was paying for a PaaS platform.

 The server was an Ampere Altra arm64 machine.
 I decided to go with it versus a similarly priced Intel machine after looking at benchmarks online and seeing that the Altra was somewhat faster.
 When we migrated our main database at work from Heroku to AWS we went with their ARM machines as well and we'd been happy with the performance and the cost savings, so I figured it was a good choice.
-My local development machine has an Apple M4 ARM chip, which ensured that all libraries I used in this project had good support for this instruction set.
+My local development machine has an Apple M4 ARM chip, so I was confident that all of this project's dependencies had support for this instruction set.

-While configuring the server, they mentioned that I could save €0.50/month by not having a primary IPv4 address.
+While configuring the server, Hetzner offered a €0.50/month rebate if I didn't want a primary IPv4 address.
 It seemed like a no-brainer: besides the small discount, it felt like a forward-thinking choice in the face of [IPv4 exhaustion](https://en.wikipedia.org/wiki/IPv4_address_exhaustion).

 I brushed aside any worries about compatibility.
 After all, IPv6 has been around for decades.
 Surely support would be nearly universal by now?